10 Important Things to Know Before Moving to Florida|

 Q: Which part of Florida is the best to live in?

 A: There are many great cities in the state of Florida, but some of the most popular places include Naples, Miami, Jacksonville, Orlando, Melbourne, Fort Lauderdale and Sarasota.
-Check out this list of the best places to live in Florida that factors in safety and affordability.
+Check out our 8 pros and cons of living in Jacksonville.

 Wrapping Up: Things to Know Before Moving to Florida